North Dakota Gov. Burgum vetoes transgender sports ban, following similar veto by South Dakota's Noem

 State legislature unlikely to have votes for veto override

-North Dakota Gov. Doug Burgum on Wednesday vetoed a bill that would ban transgender girls from playing in girls high school sports following a similar move earlier this year by South Dakota Gov. Kristi Noem.
+North Dakota Gov. Doug Burgum on Wednesday vetoed a bill that would ban transgender girls from playing in girls' sports following a similar move earlier this year by South Dakota Gov. Kristi Noem.

 The bill passed overwhelmingly in the North Dakota House, which could have the votes to override Burgum's veto if it chooses, KX News reported.
 But the margin was much slimmer in the state Senate, meaning the measure is likely dead.
+Both houses would have to vote for a veto override for such an effort to be successful.

 Burgum, a Republican, said in a veto message reported by KX News that the state's high school sports association should be the organization to decide how to keep a level playing field.
 He also said, "the bill would unnecessarily inject the state into a local issue by creating a ban with myriad unforeseen consequences."